The Ivy League & Financial Aid: The Ultimate Guide to All of Your Questions

 Average 4,323 51.75% $50,111

-As you can see, every Ivy League school offers ample financial aid to the students that end up getting in and attending each school.
+As you can see, every Ivy League school offers ample financial aid to the students who get in and attend each school.
 However, these final numbers tell just one part of the story.

-As you can see, the estimated total cost at these schools can be almost double that of just the tuition on its own.
-This is absolutely something a lot of students need to keep in mind and it’s part of the reason why so many students apply for aid no matter which Ivy League they end up wanting to go to.
+As you can see, the estimated total cost at these schools can be almost double that of just the tuition.
+Many students need to remember this, and it’s part of why so many students apply for aid no matter which Ivy League they want.

-When it comes to which schools got the most financial aid applications, here is a graph that clearly shows what percentage of students who applied also applied to financial aid.
-As you will see, the rates vary widely from as low as 49 percent for Brown University and as high as 65 percent for Princeton University.
+Regarding which schools got the most financial aid applications, here is a graph that clearly shows what percentage of students who applied also applied for financial aid.
+As you will see, the rates vary widely from as low as 49 percent for Brown University to 65 percent for Princeton University.

 Bar graph with information on financial aid for students.

-Perhaps even more interesting, we’ve also found a graph that shows the rate of change of percentage of students that applied for financial aid over time from the early 2000s to 2020.
-It is interesting to note that some schools have seen massive fluctuations, while others have seen steady and consistent growth, and other schools have seen a general stasis when it comes to financial aid applications.
-Take a look, below:
+Perhaps even more interesting, we’ve also found a graph showing the rate of change in the percentage of students who applied for financial aid from the early 2000s to 2020.
+It is interesting to note that some schools have seen massive fluctuations.

-Now that you know the answer to the question, “What kind of financial aid do Ivy League schools offer?” and even know the answer to the question, “Which Ivy gives the most financial aid?”
-You may be wondering what it is that students actually have to do in order to apply for that need-based financial aid that the eight Ivy League schools love giving out to students that have been accepted to the school.
+You may be wondering what students must do to apply for that need-based financial aid that the eight Ivy League schools love giving out to students who have been accepted to the school.

-While each of the ivy League schools have somewhat different practices when it comes to how they field and decide upon need-based financial aid benefits, the information that they need tends to be the same from one school to the next.
+While each Ivy League school has somewhat different practices regarding how they field and decide upon need-based financial aid benefits, the information they need tends to be the same from one school to the next.

 For that reason, we thought the easiest way to take care of this would be to offer what Harvard has to say about its process: